-The objective of this annotation layer is to annotate discourse referents for their information status in the discourse.
 "Discourse referents" are meant to comprise entities of many different types, that is individuals, places, times, events and situations, and sometimes even propositions.
 All these can be picked up by anaphoric expressions.

-Their information status17 reflects their "retrievability", which is meant to be understood as the difficulty of accessing the antecedent referent: a referent mentioned in the last sentence is easily accessible or "given", whereas one that has to be inferred from world knowledge is only "accessible" to the degree that the inference relation is shared between speaker and hearer.
+Their information status reflects their "retrievability", which is meant to be understood as the difficulty of accessing the antecedent referent: a referent mentioned in the last sentence is easily accessible or "given", whereas one that has to be inferred from world knowledge is only "accessible" to the degree that the inference relation is shared between speaker and hearer.
 A discourse referent which lacks an antecedent in the previous discourse, isn't part of the discourse situation, nor is accessible via some relational reasoning has to be assumed to be "new".

-The annotation scheme for information status proposed here consists of 1) a core annotation scheme for the obligatory tags ('giv', 'acc', 'new'), 2) an extended annotation scheme for optional tags ('giv', 'giv-active', 'giv-inactive', 'acc', 'acc-sit', 'acc-aggr', 'acc-inf', 'acc-gen', 'new'), and 3) a recommended annotation procedure.18
+The annotation scheme for information status proposed here consists of 1) a core annotation scheme for the obligatory tags ('giv', 'acc', 'new', 'cat', 'nil'), 2) an extended annotation scheme for optional tags ('giv', 'giv-active', 'giv-inactive', 'acc', 'acc-sit', 'acc-aggr', 'acc-abs', 'acc-inf', 'acc-gen', 'new', 'cat', 'nil', 'nil-expl', 'nil-idiom', 'nil-pred'), and 3) a recommended annotation procedure.